Route 885, Boulevard of the Allies, Ramp to Eastbound I-376 Restrictions in Place Monday and Tuesday, 4/6 – 4/7

-PennDOT District 11 is announcing the Boulevard of the Allies (Route 885) Betterment Project in the City of Pittsburgh, Allegheny County, will begin Thursday night, July 11 weather permitting.
+PennDOT District 11 is announcing scupper cleaning activities on the Boulevard of the Allies (Route 885) ramp to eastbound I-376 (Parkway East) in the City of Pittsburgh, Allegheny County, will occur Monday and Tuesday, April 6-7 weather permitting.

-Two-and-a-half year (30 months) closure of Waterfront Place Begins Thursday, January 2 in Pittsburgh’s Strip District
+Long-Term Closure: Two-and-a-Half Year (30 months) Closure of Waterfront Place Begins Thursday, 1/2, in Pittsburgh’s Strip District

 A two-and-a-half-year closure of Waterfront Place in Pittsburgh’s Strip District is scheduled to begin on Thursday.